Adarshkumar14/hello-node.js/README.md

         ## It defines the kubectl-Kudo version
         - name: KUDO_VERSION
           value: 0.12.0

+        ## Name of namespace where kafka will be installed
+        - name: KAFKA_NS
+          value: "kafka"

 ```

 It takes few minutes to setup the kafka cluster